chiktika/avsc-schema-to-json-wrapper/README.md

 A scala wrapper for fge/json-schema-avro

-Put avsc schema files in a directory

-Run AvscSchemaToJson with 2 parameters: input and output directories
+Run AvscSchemaToJson with 2 parameters: input (containing avsc schema file) and output directories